aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/automate-smhp-slurm/README.md

 This project provides a script to automate the creation and setup of a SageMaker Hyperpod cluster with SLURM integration.

 The automation script streamlines the process of setting up a distributed training environment using AWS SageMaker Hyperpod.
-It handles the installation and configuration of necessary tools, clones the required repository, sets up environment variables, and configures lifecycle scripts for the SageMaker Hyperpod architecture.
+It installs necessary tools, clones the required repository, sets up environment variables, and configures lifecycle scripts for the SageMaker Hyperpod architecture.

 ## Demo